Japik-org/Japik/README.md

 * PRIORITY_LOWER = max
 * or custom integer number

 You can modify live cycle queue (controller) in any time.
-Like add more init implementations from another init implementations!
+Like add more init implementations from another init implementation!

 Name (```name```) for LiveCycleImpl are used for identify them.
 When any exception (Throwable) occurs, you will se that name in logs.
 Also, you can remove them from queue if you know names.
 When some exception occurs during live cycle operation, it does not empty the live cycle queue.
 So you can try executing the last operation to successfully finish it.

 When some live cycle operation fails, that element will be set to status ```BROKEN```.
 Be careful, is allowed to execute any live cycle operation while status is ```BROKEN```.
-So the best way to resolve that status, is to stop and then, if still broken, destroy the element.
+So the best way to resolve that status is to stop and then, if still broken, destroy the element.